Student Performance After RainbowIn high school and beyond, RCS students excel

 - Varsity soccer MVP

-- CAA All Conference Award (soccer)
+- CAA All Conference Award (soccer, track and field)

 - National Honor Society